 Type #6: Supplemental project proposals

-Just like the continuation proposal, this proposal is also sent to stakeholders you are already working on a project with.
+Just like a continuation proposal, a supplemental project proposal is also sent to stakeholders with whom you are already working on a project.

-You write this proposal to ask for more resources when the budget you’ve originally requested for a project is not enough.
+Still, you need to be persuasive because you’re asking for more resources when the budget you’ve originally requested for a project is not enough.

 In order for your project to be approved and receive the budget it needs, you need to write a detailed project proposal.